Polytechnic University of the Philippines Student Council: Student Council Assembly

+The PUP Student Council Assembly logo features “SCA” in a 3D box, symbolizing unity and solidarity, in deep red for militancy.

-The Student Council Assembly (SCA) is the highest policy-making body of the PUP Student Council.
-It is composed of the president, vice-president, secretary-general, and treasurer of the PUP SKM and presidents of the student councils of various colleges in the university.
+The Student Council Assembly (SCA) is the highest decision- and policy-making body of Student Councils at the PUP Manila Campus, undergraduate level.
+It is composed of the president, vice president, secretary-general, and treasurer of the PUP SKM and presidents of the local student councils of various colleges in the university.